zizooelmaestro/robot-simulation/README.md

 ```
 ## Acknowledgements
 I was helped a lot from Lab 9 - Robotics Toolbox Lab 3 and Lab 8 - Robotics Toolbox Lab 2 provided by Doctor khaled Elgenedy And Doctor Salma Ahmed
+## Errors
+I found that both of my sumbissions had a very small coding mistake that i could not fix either one moves by the else condition only or the other gives me an abs error
+So I submitted both so you can see all my work and errors